AnnaDobrucki/Portfolio-Project-3/README.md

 ## Project Goals

-Overall Hangman is a well known game
+* To validate players choices through out.
+* To show where and how a player went right or wrong.
+* To create a sense of competition with other users, and creating a scoreboard function.
+* Create direct dialouge to make the game straightforward for a user

-I built a flow chart to begin with to help me with what fucntions I needed to build anc what order I should build them where possible.
+I built a flow chart to begin with to help me with what functions I needed to build and what order I should build them where possible.
 I used [lucidchart](https://www.lucidchart.com/pages/) to create the following:
 ![Lucidchart Flowchart](./documentation/features/flowchart_hangman.png "Flowchart")

 ### User Goals
 - Create an ease of use for the player.